SFEstrada/hello-world/README.md

 # hello-world
 Starting with GitHub

-Currently learning Android programming and rehearsing some Python!
+Currently learning web-development and rehearsing some Python!